Skip to content

 Stopping Background Services

-Passing your own CancellationToken to RunAsync is currently not supported.
+Passing a custom CancellationToken to RunAsync is not currently supported.